TurboGears/tgwebsite/src/index.rst

 Start Small
 ===========

-TurboGears can start as a single file app through it's `minimal mode`_ setup:
+TurboGears can start as a single file app through its `minimal mode`_ setup:

 .. code-block:: python
    :emphasize-lines: 4-7